-No item of portable electrical equipment (any item which connects to the mains electrical system via a standard 3-pin or 2-pin plug) is to be used on the University mains supply without having first undergone, and passed, a 'Portable Appliance Test'.
+No item of portable electrical equipment (any item which connects to the mains electrical system via a standard 3-pin or 2-pin plug) should be connected to the University electrical supply if it is unsafe.

-This test is a visual check on the equipment and fuse, along with a test of the insulation and earth bonding (if appropriate) with results being recorded and filed.
+The University have regular rounds of inspection and Portable Appliance Testing for its equipment.
+This is a visual check on the equipment and fuse, along with a test of the insulation and earth bonding (if appropriate) with results being recorded and filed.
 It is a cyclical check and the timing between each test varies dependant on its usage.
 Generally this is an annual test but for heavy usage/current equipment it may be a 6 monthly check.

 Items which do not carry a recognised British Standard symbol or ident are not acceptable and must not be used within the University premises.

 The responsibility for ensuring the item is tested rests with the owner of the equipment.